 Life Expectancy at birth, years

-Tight administrative controls and the public sector’s large overall role in economic activity remain the key obstacles to private sector development in Turkmenistan.
-The public sector and state-owned monopolies continue to dominate the economy and the formal labor market.
-Foreign direct investment (FDI) remains limited outside the hydrocarbon sector.
+Tight administrative controls and the public sector’s dominant role in economic activity have hindered private sector development in Turkmenistan.
+Despite the growth of the private sector’s share in various segments of the economy, public sector and state-owned monopolies continue to govern the economy and the formal labor market.
+Apart from the hydrocarbon sector, foreign direct investment (FDI) remains limited and principally linked to suppliers’ contracts.

 Opening the economy, improving the business regulatory environment, accelerating the corporatization and privatization of state-owned enterprises, and investing more heavily in human capital would be vital to boosting private sector development and achieving medium- and long-term national development strategy goals.